Robustness of the projected squeezed state protocol: Numerical Analysis

 By post-selecting on a sufficiently small interval, it is clear that $\mathcal{F}>\mathcal{F}_{MSS}$ can be obtained for all $N$ when including relevant decoherence channels with $x=1$, where the superior fidelity becomes more pronounced with increasing system size $N$ (see Table~\ref{TAB}).
 This further promotes PS states as robust entangled resources that are practically feasible, as their efficacy improves when scaling to larger systems.

 In Table~\ref{TAB}, consider the results for $N=10$, $x=1$, and $c \in [-2.5, 1.5]$.
 Notably, the evolution time for the PS state is $0.15/(\pi/2) \approx 1/10$ of that required by the MSS, while the success rate for post-selecting from $[-2.5, 1.5]$ is also approximately $1/10$.
-Assuming that the time interval required for evolution by single-axis twisting is considerably longer than the other steps in the protocol, the rate of obtaining a GHZ-like state with the PS protocol is approximately equivalent to the unitary evolution of the MSS.
+Assuming that the time interval required for evolution by single-axis twisting is considerably longer than the other steps in the protocol\footnote{For the NIST experimental set-up in Ref.~\cite{bohnet2016quantum} the duration of the single-axis twisting step for $\chi t = 0.15$ and $N = 10$ is about 5\% of the duration of a single experiment.
+However, the duration of other steps can be reduced in principle, making the assumption valid.
+Furthermore, in general the single-axis twisting time grows linearly with $N$, while other steps, such as motional cooling and spin-state detection have times independent of $N$.}, the rate of obtaining a GHZ-like state with the PS protocol is approximately equivalent to the unitary evolution of the MSS.
 Moreover, the fidelity of the PS state post-selected from $[-2.5, 1.5]$ varies between a minimum of $0.20$, and maximum of $0.71$, exceeding the fidelity of $0.17$ for the MSS.
 Due to the reduced one-axis twisting requirements, the PS state's superior robustness allows for a more efficient generation of higher fidelity GHZ-like states, even when obtaining less favorable post-selection results from this interval.
 The comparative advantage is anticipated to become more pronounced with increasing $N$.
 We will discuss this in more detail in subsequent sections.

-In Fig.~\ref{N4Tab}, we depict the post-selection results of $N=10$ for measurements $c \in [-2.5, 1.5]$, for $x = 0$ (top plot), and $x=1$ (bottom plot).
+In Fig.~\ref{N4Tab}, we depict the post-selection results of $N=10$ for measurements $c \in [-2.5, 1.5]$, for $x = 0$ (left plot), and $x=1$ (right plot).
 The coordinates of the point respectively denote the median $c = -0.5$ of the chosen measurement interval $[-2.5,1.5]$ (represented by the horizontal bars), the median of the resultant fidelity set $\big\{\mathcal{F}_c:c \in [-2.5,1.5]\big\}$, where the vertical bars represent the corresponding range of fidelity values, and finally, the probability of post-selecting from $[-2.5,1.5]$, which take values of $0.06$ and $0.08$ as indicated on the respective plots.
 The horizontal planes represent the comparative $\mathcal{F}_{MSS}$ values of $1$ and $0.17$.